 The incomparable flavor of pure maple syrup is reason enough to make this sweet treat; that it is also quick to prepare is an added bonus.
 Maple syrup is marked and graded by its color, ranging from light to dark -- the darker the color, the more intense the flavor.
 If you can find grade B, use it here for both the batter and the icing.

-- 2 1/2 cups all-purpose flour, plus more for pan
+- 2 1/2 cups all-purpose flour, (spooned and leveled), plus more for pan

 - 2 teaspoons baking powder